MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-review-apply-payments-auto-application.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Review and Apply Payments Manually After Automatic Application
+# <a name="review-and-apply-payments-manually-after-automatic-application"></a>Review and Apply Payments Manually After Automatic Application
 For each journal line representing a payment on the **Payment Reconciliation Journal** page, you can open the **Payment Application** page to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 For more information about automatic application, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 > [!IMPORTANT]